xeyrjo/xeyrjo/README.md

 ### Hi there 👋

+I'm an aspiring Full-Stack Developer ⚡

+NOW

+- ✨ I'm creating projects to practice my skills
+- 📫 studying to improve
+- 🎧 Listening to music

 <!--
 **xeyrjo/xeyrjo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.